aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

   to float32 tensors and turn on Stochastic Rounding mode.
 This can both reduce memory footprint and improve performance, while preserving some tensors in float32.
   Example: to enable float to bfloat16 and double to float autocasting and stochastic rounding, set XLA_DOWNCAST_BF16=1 only, as stochastic rounding mode is on by default when XLA_DOWNCAST_BF16=1.
 If you want to cast both torch.float and torch.double to bfloat16, please see ``XLA_USE_BF16`` above.

+``XLA_DISABLE_FUNCTIONALIZATION`` **[PyTorch XLA 2.1+]**

+- When ``XLA_DISABLE_FUNCTIONALIZATION=0``, PyTorch XLA will enable the functionalization feature which makes graphs more compilable by removing mutations from functions.
+In PyTorch XLA 2.1 functionalization causes 15% performance degradations for BERT due to missing aliasing for gradient accumulation https://github.com/pytorch/xla/issues/7174 so it is off by default (``XLA_DISABLE_FUNCTIONALIZATION=1``).
+Enabling functionalization can improve convergence for LLaMA 70B with ZeRO1 (when used with release 2.19 compiler).

+``XLA_ENABLE_PARAM_ALIASING`` **[PyTorch XLA]**

+- When ``XLA_ENABLE_PARAM_ALIASING=0``, PyTorch Neuron will disable parameter aliasing in HLO graphs.
+This can be useful for debug.
+However, it would lead to increased device memory usage due to extra allocation of buffers (so higher chance of out-of-device memory errors) and decreased performance.
+When not set, parameter aliasing is enabled by default.

 ``NEURON_RT_STOCHASTIC_ROUNDING_EN`` **[Neuron Runtime]**